seansfkelley/seansfkelley.github.io/_posts/2021-02-03-javascript-the-bad-parts.md

 When supporting silently returning null from a nonexistent field, how would one differentiate between "object does not have this field" and "object has this field, but it's null"?
 Do you even need to?
 This is actually a very tricky question which most languages sidestep by not having this feature at all -- it is an error to access an unknown field, even in languages where you can define fields dynamically through introspection.

 JavaScript's approach is to instead dump this tricky question onto the end user, again and again and again.
 Some standard library methods return `null` in failure or no-op cases, some `undefined`.
 Some accept only one of them as the "do nothing" input and throw errors on the other.
 JSON serialization treats them differently.
 You can assign an object field to `undefined`, which makes it truly weird to understand if the field in question exists (but is undefined) or doesn't exist at all.
 They respond differently to `typeof` and `===`.
-Every corner of the language becoems a trap, even more so than the [billion-dollar mistake](https://en.wikipedia.org/wiki/Null_pointer#History) that it already was.[^2]
+Every corner of the language becomes a trap, even more so than the [billion-dollar mistake](https://en.wikipedia.org/wiki/Null_pointer#History) that it already was.[^2]

 Thankfully, and with immense irony, `==` can be used to mostly ignore the differences when doing the most common operation with null values, checking if they are null, since coercion treats them both the same.